blinded93/Team_Work/README.md

 # Team_Work
-### An app created using Ruby on Rails for Coaches and Players to train and develop even when they aren't together.
+### An app created using Ruby on Rails for Coaches to be better organized during practices and training.

 Team_Work provides sports teams with a CRUD interface for assignments and tasks.